bmwas/AIGVE_Tool/docs/tutorials/beginner/config.md

 # Tutorial on Configuration Files

+This tutorial introduces how to configure and organize the modular components of AIGVE from configuration files.
 AIGVE uses [MMEngine's Python-style configuration system](https://mmengine.readthedocs.io/en/latest/advanced_tutorials/config.html).
 It follows a modular and inheritance-based design, which is convenient to conduct various evaluation experiments.
 It allows you to define all parameters in one centralized location, enabling easy corresponding data access just like getting values from Python `dict`.
 AIGVE's configuration system also supports inheritance, enabling better organization and management of complex configurations.

+---

 ## Config file content